-Welcome to Basic Hungarian - A website created for English speakers staying in Hungary long term (off/on), so not really for tourists, who perhaps own a property in Hungary, are studying in Hungary and/or are a "Foreigner" in Hungary with a Hungarian partner whereby you want/need to learn basic, but useful, everyday Hungarian words and conversational sentences with the focus on Hungarian pronunciation (syllable-by-syllable) and basic, useful, grammar.
+Welcome to Basic Hungarian - A website created for English speakers who are currently, or will be, living, studying and/or working in Hungary, perhaps with a Hungarian partner, whereby you want/need to learn basic but useful, everyday, Hungarian words and conversational sentences with the focus on Hungarian pronunciation (syllable-by-syllable) and basic, useful, grammar.

-For those looking for more advanced/complex grammar, take a look at the YouTube videos, official grammar books and other useful resources I have mentioned/linked on this website; including Hungarian Language App reviewsHungarian Language App reviews.
+For those looking for more advanced/complex grammar, take a look at the YouTube videos, official grammar books and other useful resources I have mentioned and/or linked on this website; including Hungarian Language App reviewsHungarian Language App reviews.

-Although it is said that Hungarian is one of the most difficult languages to learn, which it is grammar-wise and to a certain degree pronunciation-wise, it is equally true that a good percentage of Hungarian (around 60%-70%) is actually pronounceable and easy to learn; especially as many of its syllables (phonetic sounds) are in the English language and therefore easy to pronounce.
+Although it is said that Hungarian is one of the most difficult languages to learn, especially its grammar and pronunciation, I would say with a few months of practise you should begin to realise that a good percentage of Hungarian (around 60%-70%) is actually pronounceable and easy to learn; especially as many of its syllables (phonetic sounds) are in the English language and therefore easy to pronounce.
+I would also say that basic Hungarian grammar is not particularly difficult, but more a case of 'remembering it all'.

-Like any language, you have to immerse yourself in it when first learning it.
-If you speak the syllables and words slowly at first, to get comfortable with them, you should find yourself speaking, reading and writing basic Hungarian within a 1-2 year period; depending on your learning ability, time and dedication.
+If you speak the Hungarian syllables and Hungarian words slowly at first, to get comfortable with them, you should find yourself speaking, reading and writing basic Hungarian within a 1-2 year period; depending on your learning ability, time and dedication.
+You could become fluent in 3-4 Years.

 Examples of Basic Hungarian words and sentences are: